Azure/kubelogin/docs/book/src/concepts/login-modes/ropc.md

 > It also does not work when MFA policy is enabled
 > Personal accounts that are invited to an Azure AD tenant can't use ROPC

-In this login mode, the access token and refresh token will be cached at `${HOME}/.kube/cache/kubelogin` directory.
-This path can be overriden by `--token-cache-dir`.

 ## Usage Examples

 ```sh